zickkeen/BojezTelegramBot/README.md

-# PHP Telegram Bot Example
+# Bojez Telegram Bot

 > :construction: Work In Progress :construction:

-An A-Z example of Telegram bot using the [PHP Telegram Bot][core-github] library.
+An this project of Telegram bot using the [PHP Telegram Bot][core-github] library.

-This repository aims to demonstrate the usage of all the features offered by the PHP Telegram Bot library and as such contains all example commands.
-Also, it gives an example setup for both the standard usage and using the [PHP Telegram Bot Manager][bot-manager-github]
+This project is OpenSource to develope, distribute and usage.

 **:exclamation: Important!**
-- Most of the commands found here are **not to be used exactly as they are**, they are mere demonstrations of features!
-They are provided as-is and any **extra security measures need to be added by you**, the developer.
+- **additional security measures need to be added by you**, the developer.
-- Before getting started with this project, make sure you have read the official [readme][core-readme-github] to understand how the PHP Telegram Bot library works and what is required to run a Telegram bot.
+- Before starting this project, make sure you have read the official [readme] [core-readme-github] to understand how the Telegram Bot PHP library works and what it takes to run the Telegram bot.

 Let's get started then! :smiley: